kshitizgupta/InterviewPreparation/articles/cassandra.md

 This condition states that the system does not fail regardless of if the messages are dropped or delayed in between the nodes in a system.
 It is made possible by sufficiently replicating data across combinations of nodes and networks.
-Function in case of network partition or failure A network partition when one node is not able to communicate to other nodes or set of nodes.
+Function in case of network partition or failure A network partition occurs when one node is not able to communicate to other nodes or set of nodes.

 A system can have any two properties out of the three.
 Can't have all the three.
-In most systems we gotto have the partition tolerance as some of the node is bound to go down.
+In most systems we got to have the partition tolerance as some of the node is bound to go down.
 So the choice is basically between consistency and availability.